Through the Thrive Apprentice template settings you can customize the way your course will look like on your WordPress website.

 If you go with the second option and you choose a default template, first, you will need to build and publish a course.
 If you haven't done that yet, check out our article on how to publish your first Thrive Apprentice course.

 After you have published your course, you can access the Template Settings and bring changes to your published course.
-In order to do that, simply access Display > Edit Design:
+In order to do that, in the Thrive Apprentice dashboard, simply access the "Design" section of the left sidebar:

 By selecting that option you will be sent to the Template Settings, as seen in the screenshot above.
 However, this time, you will be able to see how the changes applied to your own course.